 If we want people to meet that special someone, we need to think about how they will be best placed to do this based on their individual preferences.
 Supporters need to think about how we go about meeting people we have relationships with, how did we meet them and build up a relationship?
 The people we support are the same as everyone else – but they may have missed out on the years of practice we all had due to restrictions such as from staff or parents.

 There is a body of academic research to demonstrate staff can potentially “make or break relationships” for people who have social care support.
 If staff have a poor attitude to relationships then it doesn’t matter what positive messages people hear as part of a relationship and sex education course, the relationship can be stopped or kept at a surface level.
 We often hear of restrictions that infringe on people’s human rights such as not being able to have private time with a partner, being stopped from having someone stay overnight and parents being able to dictate an adult’s relationship choices.
 As supporters, we need to make sure people actually get to use the learning from relationship and sex education to develop meaningful adult relationships that are right for them.

 Supported Loving is a firm advocate of inclusive relationships and sex education for all but we must look at how we are supporting people in relationships.
 It is demoralising to give someone education about relationships and sex and then support them in a way that means they will not be supported to find a partner or to have a relationship and get the chance to use their learning in action.

-To continue this conversation, join the National Supported Loving Network (sign up to the mailing list) and help us make love and sex a reality for all.
+To continue the conversation on disabled people and relationships, join the National Supported Loving Network (sign up to the mailing list) and help us make love and sex a reality for all.